maxking/mailmania-bot/README.md

 [AWS Lambda][1] and receives notifications using [Gitlab's Webhooks][2].

-**Note** : This is a relative Alpha level software and is under active development.
+**Note** : This is a alpha quality software and is under active development.
 **Please use it at your own risk.**